-Translation of Dutch article:
+Translation of Dutch column:

 Although we hear and see many signals that could indicate change, the existing system continues to maintain a principle that undermines stability by pollution, inequality, poverty and many other factors.
 The most important goal seems to be the increase of wealth for a select group of people.
 In a very rich country like The Netherlands with approx. 17 million inhabitants more than one million people live below poverty line.